zondiosei/zondiosei/README.md

 - 👋 Hi, I’m Zondi
-- 👀 I’m interested in anything computer science(I'm a begiiner please be gentle with me)
+- 👀 I’m interested in anything computer science(I'm a beginner...)
 - 🌱 I’m currently learning C and algorithms in java
 - 💞️ I’m looking to collaborate on anything java and C related
 - 📫 You can reach me by email : zondiosei@gmail.com